 The thumping heart of Halloween Horror Nights is found in its mazes, the “scare zones” on the theme park’s streets that re-create shriek-inducing moments from iconic horror films and television series such as The Texas Chainsaw Massacre and Halloween.
 Visitors get to walk through movie-quality haunted houses populated with ghoulish, masked, or zombified actors, known to dart out from darkened corners.

-“We wanted to completely fabricate an original story that brings together our absolute freakiest, scariest, most disturbing ideas,” says Crypt TV director Eli Roth, who helped create a new Terror Tram for the theme park.
+“We wanted to completely fabricate an original story that brings together our absolute freakiest, scariest, most disturbing ideas,” says Crypt TV director Eli Roth, who has helped create one of the annual Terror Trams for the theme park.
 “Halloween Horror Nights is the must-see event for any horror movie fan—like the Super Bowl for scary movies—and is my favorite event of the year.”

 The event’s other staples give spooky makeovers to park attractions, like the masked Jabbawockeez dancers performing at the Special Effects Show.
-Or, board the Terror Tram, the movie backlot train tour that has been hijacked for the season by Hollywood Harry—the nightmarish clown from digital network Crypt TV—and includes stops at the actual Psycho House and the Bates Motel from Alfred Hitchcock’s classic thriller.
+Or, board the Terror Tram, the movie backlot train tour that has been hijacked for the 2017 season by “titan of terror” Chucky—and includes stops like the actual Psycho House and the Bates Motel from Alfred Hitchcock’s classic thriller.

 Hollywood Horror Nights runs from mid-September through early November, but the opportunities to get freaked out don’t end there.
 The park’s Walking Dead Attraction runs year-round, supported by a cast of actors and animatronic zombies created from the AMC series’ original molds.